frontenddogma/web-development-glossary/manuscript/p.md

 : The ability of an individual or group to seclude themselves, or information about themselves, and thereby express themselves selectively.
 The boundaries and content of what is considered private differ among cultures and individuals.
 When something is private to a person, it usually means that something is inherently special or sensitive to them.
 The domain of privacy partially overlaps with security, which can include the concepts of appropriate use, as well as protection of information.
 Privacy may also take the form of bodily integrity.
 The right not to be subjected to unsanctioned invasions of privacy by the government, corporations or individuals is part of many countries’ privacy laws, and in some cases, constitutions.&nbsp;[†](#w-privacy)

 Product Backlog
 : In Scrum, a prioritized list of work needed to be done to create and maintain a product.
-The Product Backlog is managed by a Product Owner.
+A Product Backlog is managed by the Product Owner.

 Product Backlog Item
 : An element from a Product Backlog.
 PBIs can include research tasks, specifications, requirements, use cases, user stories, epics, bugs, and refactoring tasks.